kubernetes/enhancements/keps/sig-api-machinery/5589-gogo-dependency/README.md

 will be forked to a location within the `kubernetes` or `kubernetes-sigs` project, and pruned / modified to only output the subset of generated code kept by `go-to-protobuf`.

-**Modify String() implementation**

-There is widespread reliance on Kubernetes API objects implementing `String()`, so preserving the existence of `String()` implementations is necessary to minimize disruption.

-However, this only *happens* to be done as part of protobuf generation, and the output is a pseudo-Go structure that requires large amounts of code to construct, and is not particularly meaningful from an API perspective.

-After the code-generation is forked and modifiable, the `String()` implementation will be switched to output a JSON encoding of the object.
-This will either be done by modifying the protobuf `String()` generator, or by creating a separate `String()` generator and disabling the protobuf `String()` generator.

 ### Test Plan

 [x] I/we understand the owners of the involved components may require updates to